lalitard/lalitard/README.md

 - 🌱 I’m currently learning **Angular** and **ARP.NET**, and always learning **Java**

-- 🦅 Belonging to the low percentage of developers who have knowledge of swift
+- 🦅 Belonging to the low percentage of developers who have knowledge of **Swift**

 - ❤️ My favorite languages are Java , Swift and Python.
 I like to experiment with the Python opencv library to design new projects